rust-lang/rust/active/0000-slice-notation.md

 invocations.
 So if `T` implements `Slice<uint, [U]>`, and `s: Smaht<T>`, then `s[]` compiles and has type `&[U]`.

+## Rationale for the notation

+The choice of square brackets for slicing is straightforward: it matches our indexing notation, and slicing and indexing are closely related.

+Some other languages (like Python and Go -- and Fortran) use `:` rather than `..` in slice notation.
+The choice of `..` here is influenced by its use elsewhere in Rust, for example for fixed-length array types `[T, ..n]`.
+The `..` for slicing has precedent in Perl and D.

+See [Wikipedia](http://en.wikipedia.org/wiki/Array_slicing) for more on the history of slice notation in programming languages.

 # Drawbacks

 The main drawback is the increase in complexity of the language syntax.
 This